joshrest/academic-kickstart/content/home/hero.md

 +++

 Joshua Rest's lab @ <a href="https://www.stonybrook.edu/ecoevo/">Ecology and Evolution</a> @ <a href="http://www.stonybrook.edu">Stony Brook University</a>.
-We use computation, experiments, and natural history to study the evolution of biological systems.
+We use computation and experimentation to study pattern and process in evolutionary genomics.